workos/workos-php/README.md

 );
 ```

-After directing the user to the authorization url and successfully completing the SSO workflow, use
+After directing the user to the Authorization URL and successfully completing the SSO workflow, use
 the code passed back from WorkOS to grab the profile of the authenticated user to verify all is good:

 ```php